-A traditional Chinese medicine practitioner practices a form of traditional complementary medicine (CM).
+A traditional Chinese medicine practitioner practices a form of traditional (CM).
 They are trained to diagnose and treat a range of conditions.
 Treatments may include acupuncture, herbal medicine, remedial massage, exercise and breathing therapy, and diet and lifestyle advice.Chinese medicine practitioners must be registered under the national registration and accreditation scheme with the AHPRA Chinese Medicine Board of Australia.

 - Diagnosis and treatment